Celebrate farms, corn mazes, scarecrows, and all things autumn-related using these fun scarecrow writing prompts.

 37. Explain how a scarecrow actually scares off crows or birds.

-Now you have a nice collection of scarecrow writing prompts to use during writer’s workshop or for any other type of autumn-themed writing activities.
+Now you have a nice collection of scarecrow writing prompts to use for various writing activities.